acho28/acho28.github.io/README.md

 Project 3

 Mood Music: Design based on old scammy looking websites.
 Claims to utilize mood to create a personalized song recommendation but is actually used to self-promote and promote related content that has been curated beforehand.

+Project 4

+Supposed to be a fun photobooth-esque site with a capture function using my artwork.

+Many, many, bugs.
+Terrible, terrible, damage.